SEGD references 22 Miles in collaboration with FD2S for UMN Health wayfinding design project

 Because of the unique, frequently-changing needs of MHealth, the wayfinding content needed to be delivered dynamically through a cloud-based content management system.
 As a part of the design intent package, fd2s designed all the parameters for the content management system including screen flows, and 22 Miles was selected to develop and implement the CMS.

-The CMS allows the client to manage, edit and schedule content for all of the nearly 100 digital wayfinding and informational screens in the facility easily.
+The CMS allows the client to manage, edit and schedule content for all of the medical digital signage system.
+That meant nearly 100 digital wayfinding and informational screens in the facility.
 “We worked with a great team from fd2s to the contractors and M Health IT to put this together,” says Tomer Mann, executive vice president and VP of sales and operations at 22 Miles, Inc. “With the amount of units deployed, it was a remarkably smooth installation.”

 The smooth digital signage system setup came with one unforeseen hiccup, however; the original interface design for all of the screens used Helvetica, but each one also had a computer associated with it, therefore each instance required a separate license for the font.
 This created a potential added cost in the tens of thousands of dollars.
 The solution the design team found was to utilize an open source font, Tex Gyre Heros, that bears a close resemblance to Helvetica.